5 Ways to Start Your College Search

-- Attend college fairs held at your school, a nearby conference center, or a local community center.
+- Attend college fairs held at your school, virtually, a nearby conference center, or a local community center.
 These events are an ideal way to meet college representatives and ask questions about student organizations or dorm life.
 Make sure to get email addresses so you can send thank-you notes later.

 How to Build a College List

 Here's a step-by-step guide to create a college list on BigFuture.
 With our College Search tool, check out individual college profiles based on what’s important to you (e.g., location, majors, cost, test scores).
 When you find a college that’s a good fit, add it to your list.
 Edit the list as you explore new college profiles.

 When you're viewing a college profile like this one, you'll see:

 - Information on the college at a glance, deadlines, majors & learning environment, campus life, applying, paying, and transfer and international student resources.